 In a statement after the verdict, Stanton Dodge, the general counsel for Englewood, Colorado-based Dish, said, “To deliver the best programming at the best value to our customers, Dish will remain vigilant in our efforts to ensure that programmers honor their contractual commitments.”

 “ESPN promised Dish that no other distributor had better rate terms or packaging terms than Dish was receiving under the contract,” Barry Ostrager, a lawyer for Dish at Simpson Thacher & Bartlett LLP, told the jury in his closing statement Feb.
 27. “ESPN made a calculated decision to not offer the same terms to Dish.”

 Dish said ESPN offered Comcast Corp.
-(CMCSA), the largest U.S. pay- TV company, the right to distribute the historical sports channel ESPN Classic as part of a less-watched tier of channels, which would result in lower payments.
-Dish said ESPN allowed Time Warner Cable Inc. (TWC), Verizon Communications Inc. (VZ) and DirecTV (DTV), the second largest pay-TV provider and a rival in the satellite business, to pay lower rates for the Spanish-language ESPN Deportes.
+(CMCSA:US), the largest U.S. pay- TV company, the right to distribute the historical sports channel ESPN Classic as part of a less-watched tier of channels, which would result in lower payments.
+Dish said ESPN allowed Time Warner Cable Inc. (TWC:US), Verizon Communications Inc. (VZ:US) and DirecTV (DTV:US), the second largest pay-TV provider and a rival in the satellite business, to pay lower rates for the Spanish-language ESPN Deportes.

 Comcast also got the right to distribute the college-sports network ESPNU to bars and taverns on better terms, Dish claimed.
 ESPN also breached the contract by giving Time Warner Cable the right to distribute its programming over the Internet without imposing an extra subscription fee, Dish said.

 The jury yesterday found that ESPN breached the contract only in the Deportes claim.